✨Age Range: Middle grade

 Overall, A Wish in the Dark is was one of the best fantasy books I’ve ever read and I believe it to be one of those rare middle grade books that can be enjoyed by readers of any age group.
 I would highly recommend it to middle grade readers and fans of Les Misérables who are looking for a fresh take on this classic.
 This book came out just when most countries around the world went into lockdown because of the COVID-19 pandemic and it would be very helpful if you could hype this up or support the author in any way you can because it truly deserves every word of praise!

-✨Related Posts: Top 7 Middle Grade SFF Books to Read in 2020
+✨Related Post: Top 7 Middle Grade SFF Books to Read in 2020

 Bonus: Character Quiz